gamesun/PopupColorSelector/README.md

 PopupColorSelector
 ==================

-A selection control with a drop-down list that can select color based on wxPython.
+The PopupColorSelector is a selection control with a drop-down list that can select color based on wxPython.

 ## Usage
 * Make sure that you have [wxPython](http://wxpython.org/) installed.